The Water Education Foundation: 40 Years Strong and Counting

 Over the years, the Foundation has provided a vast repertoire of news, educational materials and programs designed to increase awareness about water, including tours of key watersheds, workshops, a quarterly magazine, Western Water, and Project WET (Water Education for Teachers).

-Our 40th Anniversary celebration Oct.
-26 at the Sterling Hotel in Sacramento will be a great chance network, see old friends, hear some tales from the old days and learn what’s to come for the Foundation.
+Our 40th Anniversary celebration will be held Oct.
+26 at the Sterling Hotel in Sacramento.
+Attendees will have a chance to network, see old friends, hear some tales from the old days and learn what’s to come for the Foundation.